-A Date With Judy | Non-Series Works
+A Date with Judy | The Final Six Issues | Non-Series Works

 Classic Comic Books Home Page (with many articles on comics)

-A Date With Judy
+A Date with Judy

 These best stories of the comic books are preceded by their issue number.

-They also were featured in a long running comic book spin-off (1947-1960).
+The characters also were featured in a long running comic book spin-off (1947-1960).
 By 1960, these radio and TV versions were history, but the comic book persisted.

 Serena (1960).
 (Title supplied by me to this untitled story.)
 The new girl, Serena, sets her cap at Oogie.

-The stories in A Date With Judy often seem like comic versions of the stories that appeared in romance comic books.
+The stories in A Date with Judy often seem like comic versions of the stories that appeared in romance comic books.
 They take the romantic feelings of their characters seriously, and explore them in detail.
 But they also maintain a cheerful comic tone.

 Homework and the Science Teacher (1960).
 (Title supplied by me to this untitled story.)
 Nervous scatters the science homework Judy and Oogie worked so hard on into the wind.